simon-v/minipos/README.md

 MiniPOS is a simple self-hosted point-of-sale server, intended for use by small merchants and brick-and-mortar stores, that can be operated from any device with a relatively modern web browser.

+It was written while waiting for a sensible solution, such as the [Bitcoin.com merchant app](https://play.google.com/store/apps/details?id=com.bitcoin.merchant.app), to appear.

 With MiniPOS you can set up receiving Bitcoin Cash payments without exposing your funds to a third party, or even to your own cashiers at any point in the process, by simply giving it a list of Bitcoin Cash addresses to work with.

 ### Setup